fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.2.0/Remove-AzureRmResourceGroup.md

 ### Example 2: Remove a resource group without confirmation
 ```
-PS C:\>Get-AzureRmResourceGroup -Name "ContosoRG01" | Remove-AzureRmResourceGroup -Verbose -Force
+PS C:\> Get-AzureRmResourceGroup -Name "ContosoRG01" | Remove-AzureRmResourceGroup -Verbose -Force
 ```

-This command uses the Get-AzureRmResourceGroup cmdlet to get the resource group ContosoRG01, and then passes it to **Remove-AzureRmResourceGroup** by using the pipeline operator.
+This command uses the **Get-AzureRMResourceGroup** cmdlet to get the resource group ContosoRG01, and then passes it to **Remove-AzureRmResourceGroup** by using the pipeline operator.
 The *Verbose* common parameter gets status information about the operation, and the *Force* parameter suppresses the confirmation prompt.

 ### Example 3: Remove all resource groups
 ```
-PS C:\>Get-AzureRmResourceGroup | Remove-AzureRmResourceGroup
+PS C:\> Get-AzureRmResourceGroup | Remove-AzureRmResourceGroup
 ```

 This command uses the **Get-AzureRmResourceGroup** cmdlet to get all resource groups, and then passes them to **Remove-AzureRmResourceGroup** by using the pipeline operator.